Dwarf Fortress

 The deepest, most intricate simulation of a world that's ever been created.
 The legendary Dwarf Fortress is now on Steam.
 Build a fortress and try to help your dwarves survive against a deeply generated world.

-Dwarf Fortress is a colony sim, dwarf and simulation game developed by Bay 12 Games and published by Kitfox Games.
+Dwarf Fortress is a colony sim, dwarf and strategy game developed by Bay 12 Games and published by Kitfox Games.

 Released on December 06th 2022 is available in English on Windows and Linux.